segmentio/segment-docs/src/connections/destinations/catalog/userleap/index.md

 [UserLeap](https://userleap.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a microsurvey platform that continuously identifies opportunities to build better experiences.
 Gain clarity into customer needs and grow faster.

 This destination is maintained by UserLeap.
-For any issues with the destination, contact support@userleap.com.
+For any issues with the destination, contact [the UserLeap support team](mailto:support@userleap.com).

 ## Getting Started